abyr/typing-lessons/README.md

 Progress is calculated as a summary of accuracy ratio and typing speed.

+Accuracy ratio is based on misprints made during a lesson.

+Typing speed as based on words per minute according to average typing speed.

-Average ratio is taken as 44 words per minute.
+Average typing speed is taken as 44 words per minute.

 # Options